-Previously, Black served as vice president of Facebook, as well as vice president global partnerships since June 2011.
+Previously, Blake served as vice president of Facebook, as well as vice president global partnerships since June 2011.
 His role included identifying, launching and scaling organizational structure, systems and teams required to most effectively and efficiently manage and support the largest 3rd party developer and partner ecosystems across the world via regionally distributed teams in the US, London, Singapore and Sao Paolo.

 Blake was also responsible for the international roll-out and growth of Facebook’s commercial businesses across EMEA, APAC and LATAM.
 Blake is also an active investor through his personal portfolio as well as his VC Fund.

 Prior to joining Facebook, Blake worked at Yahoo!
 UK Ltd, where he was commercial director, UK and played an instrumental role in setting the strategic direction of the organization and managing the various sales teams calling on agencies and clients in the UK marketplace.
 He has also been part of various founding teams resulting in several new companies that focused on the intersection of consumers and media.